 Still, if I’m out and about by myself, it is a little awkward to explain to others why I’m rocking the floral pattern of one of my wife’s budget designer diaper bags.
 Just call me a trendsetter, I guess.
 Also, pushing the stroller or carrying a kid with a bag around my shoulder is simply awkward.

-Enter the more gender neutral diaper backpack.
+Enter the more gender-neutral diaper backpack.
 It’s easier on men’s eyes and easier on your back.
 These backpacks not only are easier to carry around, they simply carry more.
-With more than one young child to worry about, we need that extra space for snacks, toys, and more.
+With more than one young child to worry about, we need that extra space for snacks, toys, sippy cups and more.

-The 5 Best Diaper Backpacks for Dads and Moms Under $50
+The 6 Best Men’s Diaper Backpacks for Around $50

-If you’re looking for a lot of capacity, I highly recommend the Graco Gotham Smart Organizer.
-It not only comes with a ton of space, it comes with enough pockets to organize all of your snacks, diapers, wipes, binkies, toys, onesies, or just about anything you can think of!
+If you’re looking for a lot of capacity, I highly recommend the Eddie Bauer Back Pack Diaper Bag.
+It not only comes with a ton of space, it comes with enough pockets to organize all of your snacks, diapers, wipes, binkies, toys, onesies, LEGOs, or just about anything you can think of!
 Even many of the pockets seem to have pockets.

 The backpack is very durable and black so it won’t stain easily, and the inside even uses a material that’s easy to wipe down.
 The straps are also adjustable so that both you and your spouse can wear it comfortably.
 Like many of the bags on this list, it has a side pocket that’s a wipe dispenser.
 As this is what you’ll likely use the most, it’s nice that it’s so convenient.